wyattweeks/MapR-ES-DB-Spark-Payments/README.md

 select _id, amount, payer from dfs.`/user/mapr/demo.mapr.com/tables/payments` where payer like '%Dental%';
 select  distinct(payer) from dfs.`/user/mapr/demo.mapr.com/tables/payments` ;
 !quit

+### 8. Create a Drill view and Query it with Tableau Desktop
+# avoid using 'linit' in drill view create statements - can result in IOOB errors
+use dfs.tmp;
+#
+create or replace view physicians_by_revenue as select physician_id, sum(amount) as revenue from dfs.`/user/mapr/demo.mapr.com/tables/payments` group by physician_id;
+#
+create or replace view physicians_by_specialty_revenue as select physician_specialty,sum(amount) as total from dfs.`/user/mapr/demo.mapr.com/tables/payments` group by physician_specialty;

 ### Cleaning Up
 # You can delete the topic and table in MCS